-- ECG should be performed in all people, whether symptomatic or not, in whom AF is suspected because an irregular pulse has been detected:
+- A 12-lead ECG should be performed in all people, whether symptomatic or not, in whom AF is suspected because an irregular pulse has been detected:

 - An ECG is diagnostic except in paroxysmal AF between attacks.
 The distinguishing feature of AF is variability in the R-R intervals.

 - In people with suspected paroxysmal AF undetected by standard ECG recording: use a 24-hour ambulatory ECG monitor in those with suspected asymptomatic episodes or symptomatic episodes less than 24 hours apart.
-Use an event recorder ECG in those with symptomatic episodes more than 24 hours apart.
+Use an ambulatory ECG monitor, event recorder or other ECG technology in those with symptomatic episodes more than 24 hours apart.